lenny005/homebridge-freebox-home/README.md

-# ⚠️ This project is no longer maintained ⚠️
 Due to changes in the Freebox Home product and tech roadmap, this project wont be maintained, issues and pull requests will be disabled.

 <p align="center">